How to Visit Lago di Braies (Without Losing Your Mind)

 • Save

-If your legs still feel fresh, the hike up to the summit of Croda del Becco is a worthy challenge.
-It should only be attempted by experienced hikers.
-1.5km of uphill scrambling up a steep scree slope with fixed chains to help you on your way.
-Not recommended for the faint of heart!
+The hike up to the summit of Croda del Becco should only be attempted by experienced hikers.
+1.5km of uphill scrambling up a steep scree slope with fixed chains to help you on your way – not recommended for the faint of heart!
 The return to the top from the rifugio will add about 2h to your hike.

 To return to Lago di Braies simply head back the way you came.